camilotejeiro/camilotejeiro.github.io/_posts/2016-03-17-calendar-todo-managing-tasks-with-text-files.md

 care too much about these except when you have to send it to other people and they complain (so you have to put a nice ribbon around it).

-So a while ago (a couple of years ago) I started to use text files to handle my day to day planning, it was a bit rough at the beginning but over the years the system has evolved and has gotten more efficient, to the point where it might actually be useful to others (though nowhere as developed as [Todo.txt](http://todotxt.com/) or other applications).
+So a while ago (a couple of years ago) I started to use text linked_files to handle my day to day planning, it was a bit rough at the beginning but over the years the system has evolved and has gotten more efficient, to the point where it might actually be useful to others (though nowhere as developed as [Todo.txt](http://todotxt.com/) or other applications).

-Here is the [default directory setup](https://github.com/Osohm/text_simple_planner/tree/master/templates) with folders and text files, plus spreadsheet and drawing files (I know, I know, I cheated but sometimes these are useful for formulas, tables, block diagrams ...etc, plus they are open tools):
+Here is the [default directory setup](https://github.com/Osohm/text_simple_planner/tree/master/templates) with folders and text linked_files, plus spreadsheet and drawing linked_files (I know, I know, I cheated but sometimes these are useful for formulas, tables, block diagrams ...etc, plus they are open tools):

-and here is my personal setup in use (note that I keep a reference of old files simply by appending a date at the end, current files are undated):
+and here is my personal setup in use (note that I keep a reference of old linked_files simply by appending a date at the end, current linked_files are undated):

 ```
     notes_templates